Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzureRmManagementPartner.md

 ```

 ## DESCRIPTION
-Get management partner id for the current user under this tenant
+Gets the Microsoft Partner Network(MPN) ID of the current authenticated user or service principal.

 ## EXAMPLES